-The U.S. Environmental Protection Agency noted in its recent Paint and Allied Products Rule that the paint manufacturing industry has drastically reduced hazardous air pollutant emissions in the last two decades.
+- U.S. EPA noted in its recent Paint and Allied Products Rule that the paint manufacturing industry has drastically reduced hazardous air pollutant emissions in the last two decades.

 The American Coatings Association (ACA) created PaintCare®, a not-for-profit 501(c)(3) organization whose sole purpose is to ensure effective operation and efficient administration of paint product stewardship programs on behalf of all architectural paint manufacturers in the United States.
 Unused or leftover paint is a major focus of product stewardship efforts because of its high volume in the household hazardous waste stream, its high cost to manage, and the potential for increased reduction, recovery, reuse, and recycling.
 PaintCare® undertakes the responsibility for ensuring an environmentally sound and cost-effective program by:

 PaintCare® participation is not limited to ACA members, but open to all architectural paint manufacturers.
-Legislation mandating the creation of the PaintCare® program has been enacted in nine jurisdictions since 2009, where programs are being implemented: Oregon, California, Connecticut, Rhode Island, Vermont, Minnesota, Maine (Fall 2015), Colorado, and the District of Columbia (January 2016).
+Legislation mandating the creation of the PaintCare® program has been enacted in nine jurisdictions since 2009, where programs are being implemented: Oregon, California, Connecticut, Rhode Island, Vermont, Minnesota, Maine, Colorado, and the District of Columbia.